-The office of Student Conduct and Community Standards (SCCS) relies on participation by the entire University community in order to uphold the Student Conduct Code.
+Student Conduct and Community Standards (SCCS) relies on participation by the entire University community in order to uphold the Student Code of Conduct.
 The community has the opportunity to report incidents or possible violations to the University in a couple of different ways.
 This page is meant to help decipher which reporting option is appropriate for each unique situation.
 Please review our standards of conduct overview to understand what standard may have been violated.

-There are four (4) basic ways of reporting listed in the tabs below:
+There are five (5) basic ways of reporting listed in the tabs below:

 Most violations of the code can be reported through our Incident Reporting Form.
 This form will ask the reporting party to provide their information as well as much information about the student(s) involved and the situation.
 Please be sure to click the “add another party” button if more than one student was involved that SCCS should be aware of.

-Violations that should not be reported in this way are: Academic Dishonesty, Bias Incidents, and Sexual Misconduct.
+Violations that should not be reported in this way are: Academic Dishonesty, Campus Climate Concerns, and Sexual Misconduct.
 These violations will be reported in different ways as detailed in the tabs above.

 If you have any specific questions regarding academic dishonesty, please contact us at firstname.lastname@example.org.

-Members of the campus community who believe they have personally experienced a bias motivated incident, or who have witnessed an incident of bias, can report to the University’s Bias Education & Referral Team.
-This team is available to support and guide students seeking assistance in determining how to handle a bias incident.
+Members of the campus community who believe they have personally experienced a campus climate concern, or who have witnessed a campus climate concern, can report to the University’s Campus Climate Impact Committee (CCIC) by clicking here and follow the appropriate steps.
+This team is available to support and guide students seeking assistance in determining how to handle a campus climate concern.

-If the act of bias committed by a student is also a violation of the University’s Student Code of Conduct, the individual will be subject to disciplinary action by SCCS.
-The Bias Incident Report will alert the University to this incident and any possible violations.
+If a campus climate concern committed by a student is also a violation of the University’s Student Code of Conduct, the individual will be subject to disciplinary action by SCCS.
+The Campus Climate Concern Report will alert the University to this incident and any possible violations.

-Even when an incident of bias occurs, disciplinary or corrective action may not be taken toward the offender if it is determined that the act of bias was a protected exercise of their First Amendment rights of freedom of speech or freedom of expression.
+Even when a campus climate concern occurs, disciplinary or corrective action may not be taken toward the offender if it is determined that the campus climate concern was a protected exercise of their First Amendment rights of freedom of speech or freedom of expression.
 For more information, please see the university’s page on Freedom of Speech.”